kkorenn/Quartz/README.md

 3. Done!

 > [!WARNING]
-> On Mac, this replaces the entire folder instead of just adding the files — drag the files in manually.
+> On Mac, this replaces the entire folder instead of just adding the files. drag the files in manually.

 ## Screenshots!!
 ![Main Menu](readme/mainmenu.png)